-For demanding users who may feel let down by the little power offered by the R3, Lifepro Dynasphere is a great yet affordable option.
+For users who may feel let down by the little punch offered by the R3, Urikar Pro is a great yet affordable option.

-Yes, it weighs 2.1lbs which is slightly heavier, but it has insane power and punch.
-With a 13mm amplitude, you are guaranteed a deep percussive punch.
+Yes, it weighs 2.2lbs which is slightly heavier, but it has decent power and punch.
+With a 12mm amplitude, you are guaranteed a deep percussive punch.

-It has 1200-2800rpm percussion range and revs across 6 speed gears.
-That’s impressive intensity given the long amplitude.
+It has 1040-2050rpm percussion range (measured by us) and revs across 6 speed gears.
+That’s a wide range given the long amplitude.
 You can still start with very low intensity for a delicate massage and then gradually increase it as you see fit.

 Renpho R3 Mini Review Conclusion